 The refundable deposit amount depends on the year of your vehicle.
 Newer vehicles typically require a higher deposit, while older vehicles are charged less.
 This deposit is meant to ensure that the vehicle leaves Mexico before the permit expires.

-When you cancel the TIP at an official Banjercito office — before it expires and before you exit the country — your deposit will be refunded in full to the credit card you used during the application process.
+When you cancel the Temporary Importation Permit (TIP) at an official Banjercito office — before it expires and before you exit the country — your deposit will be refunded in full to the credit card you used during the application process.

-You must cancel your TIP at an official Banjercito module before it expires and before leaving Mexico — failure to do so can lead to forfeiture of your deposit and complications with future vehicle entries into Mexico.
+You must cancel your Temporary Importation Permit (TIP) at an official Banjercito module before it expires and before leaving Mexico — failure to do so can lead to forfeiture of your deposit and complications with future vehicle entries into Mexico.

-Driving beyond the Hassle-Free Zone without a TIP can result in fines, vehicle confiscation, or other legal issues.
+Driving beyond the Hassle-Free Zone in Mexico without a TIP can result in fines, vehicle confiscation, or other legal issues.